 But voters appeared to scold Juncker for having taken his eye off domestic issues.

-His conservative Christian Social People’s Party party won just over 33 percent of the vote and 23 seats in the 60-seat parliament, according to almost complete official figures.
+His conservative Christian Social People’s Party party won 33.4 percent of the vote and 23 seats in the 60-seat parliament, according to estimates by RTL television.
 That was down from 38 percent and 26 seats in 2009.

 Juncker, aged almost 59, is known for his dry sense of humour, commitment to the European cause and ability to reconcile the often sharply differing views of France and Germany, the bloc’s top two economies and his country’s neighbours.